web-online/cloudwatch-tomcat-valve/README.md

 Here are some reasons things might not be working and suggestions for figuring out what's wrong:
 - Recieved error "Unable to load AWS credentials from any provider in the chain"
-  - See above about how the DefaultAWSCredentialsProviderChain works
+  - See (Credentials)[#credentials] about how the DefaultAWSCredentialsProviderChain works
 - Entry in logs says "ElapsedTimeAggregator ... scheduled to run" but no other output
-  - Try enabling more verbose logging (see above)
+  - Try enabling more verbose logging.
+See [Logging](#logging)
 - Entry in logs says "not authorized to perform: cloudwatch:PutMetricData" after enabling DEBUG logging on the AWS SDK libraries
-  - The credentials being used are not authorized to push metrics to CloudWatch
+  - The credentials being used are not authorized to push metrics to CloudWatch.
+See [Actions](#actions)